Art In Public Places

 Art comes in all shapes and sizes.

 We invite you to experience some of the larger variety with Art in Public Places Knoxville, an annual exhibition featuring large-scale sculptures in Knoxville’s downtown public spaces and also at McGhee Tyson Airport.
-Click here for Maps.
+Click here for our Beta AIPP website.

 Public art beautifies our streetscapes, contributes to civic pride, and identifies Knoxville as a growing arts destination.
 By displaying sculptures outdoors, we celebrate not only the art but our natural beauty during this year-round exhibition.
 The sculptures presently on view have been selected and awarded by noted sculptor Isaac Duncan III.